igorkamyshev/farfetched/apps/website/docs/recipes/graphql_query.md

 # Your own GraphQL Query

-We are going to release `@farfetched/graphql` in the v0.4 release, until that we suggest you to use `@farfetched/core` and create your own GraphQL [_Query_](/api/primitives/query) factory.
+We are going to release `@farfetched/graphql` in the future, until that we suggest you to use `@farfetched/core` and create your own GraphQL [_Query_](/api/primitives/query) factory.
 In this recipe, we will guide it through this process step-by-step.

 ## Step 0: choose basement